 High potential for damage output | Squishy and can’t tank hits up close |

-Plenty of AoE damage options for smiting groups of mobs | Middling movement, needs to be at a distance |
+Plenty of AoE damage options for smiting groups of mobs | Middling movement, needs to be at a distance and requires decent game knowledge with arenas and zones |

 The Sorceress has the most typical ranged DPS set-up available in PoE 2.
 This class is a beast in terms of damage output, with a varied spell book that can mitigate enemy resistances.
-It’s also very resource-dependent, with a need to be at a strict distance to avoid getting stomped.

-Figuring out the ideal Sorceress rotation does take some practice.
+If you’ve played any mage or sorceress classes in other ARPG titles, you should know what to expect here.
+The Sorceress aims to keep enemies at arm’s length while smiting them with elemental attacks and keeping them in place with harsh AoE spells.
+Figuring out the ideal Sorceress rotation does take practice.
 While the class has plenty of damage options to pick from, ranging from freezing enemies to conjuring flaming walls to trap foes, it also struggles up close with limited mobility options to fall back on.

-Providing you’ve got the hang of ranged DPS in PoE 2 and have explored the ascendancies on offer for this class, the Sorceress feels mighty in battle.
+Providing you’ve got the hang of ranged DPS in PoE 2 and have explored the Ascendancies on offer for this class, the Sorceress feels mighty in battle.
 It’s a little fiddly in places in terms of resource management and movement, but on the whole, it’s perfectly viable from early to late game.

 Witch